-Reproductive History Reconstructions of Black Bears
+Reproductive History Reconstructions

 Matson’s has developed proprietary criteria to identify cub rearing based on microscopic examination of sows with known cubbing years.
 We have successfully applied these criteria to reconstruct reproductive histories for thousands of adult female black bears.

 The identification of cub rearing years permits an estimate of the age of first reproduction as well as reproductive potential.
 However, not all reproductively active female black bears have cementum with identifiable cub year indicators.
 Indicators often become less evident with age, preventing a full assessment of an older bear’s reproductive history even though indicators are present in younger years.
-To date, the technique only appears to be useful for black bears, and not other bear species.
+To date, the technique only appears to be useful for black bears, not other bear species.